 Roadmap

-ThinkWork v1 is a working, production-deployable agent platform.
+ThinkWork v1 is a working, production-deployable Agent Harness.
 It is not a finished product.
-This page is honest about what’s in scope for v1, what’s explicitly out of scope, and what the roadmap looks like.
+This page is honest about what’s in scope for v1 across all three deployment tiers (ThinkWork open / ThinkWork for Business / ThinkWork Enterprise), what’s explicitly out of scope, and what the roadmap looks like.
+The harness mechanics — PPAF agent loop, operating guarantees, six-component model — are stable; what continues to evolve is the depth of each component.

 What’s in v1